meavia-jing/sBlot/Documentation/Sblot Documentation.md

 - dic\_plot: provides parameters to plot the dic\_plot

-### 2.1  How to load the results from a sBayes analysis and save the plots?<a name="configresult"></a>
+### 2.1 How to load the results from a sBayes analysis and how to save the plots?<a name="configresult"></a>
 In config\_plot.JSON results, users can provide the paths to the results of a sBayes analysis (path\_in) and the file paths to the output folder where the plots are saved (path\_out).
 <br/>
 <br/>
 The path\_in has two sub-keys, areas for the posterior samples of the contact areas (area\*.txt), and stats for the posterior samples of the remaining parameters (stats\*.txt).
 As shown in the **Figure 10** and **Table 1**, users can provide several result files, which will be read in and plotted sequentially.
-The number of entries in areas andstats must be the same.
-The following code snippet reads the results of three runs in sBayesfor which the number of areas, K, was iteratively increased from K = 1 to K = 3.
+The number of entries in areas and stats must be the same.
+The following code snippet reads the results of three runs in sBayes for which the number of areas, K, was iteratively increased from K = 1 to K = 3.
 Once the plots are generated, they are saved in the folder "plots".
 <br/>
 <br/>
 The path\_out specifies the output path for different types of diagrams: